dudetracey/66DaysOfData/README.md

 ## Day 8
 Today I completed the first set of exercises for the course.
 I made a few syntax errors, but mainly I got through them easily.
 One question I am leaving for the next day is to figure out how 'pass' can be used in the final problem, which asked me to build a function that utilizes a lot of if/elif/else statements.

+## Day 9
+I spent an hour today going over the Python crash course answers, then jumped straight into Numpy.
+Big takeaway from the answers on Python exercises: I still love to make too many variables and shift to a new variable each time I do a method or change data in some way.
+I imagine that is a natural part of programming is you become more efficient so the functions that take me six lines now will eventually only take one or two lines.
+Numpy: so many cool ways to make data similar to what I learned in college linear algebra.
+The most fun I had learning all day (and I'm in my first week of a new job right now).
+I jumped straight into the exercises so I could practice the basic syntax right away with the types of random, the types of arrays you can make, and made lots of silly beginner errors along the way.
+Super fun hour overall.